-As at December 31st 2021, the IPOPEMA Securities Group comprised IPOPEMA Securities S.A. (the Parent) and its subsidiaries: IPOPEMA Towarzystwo Funduszy Inwestycyjnych S.A., IPOPEMA Business Consulting Sp. z o.o., IPOPEMA Financial Advisory Sp. z o.o.
-Sp. k. and Muscari Capital Sp. z o.o. (whose shares were acquired by the Company in 2021).
-IPOPEMA Securities, IPOPEMA TFI, IPOPEMA Business Consulting and IPOPEMA Financial Advisory Sp. z o.o.
-Sp. k. are consolidated, while IPOPEMA Financial Advisory Sp. z o.o. and Muscari Capital were excluded from consolidation based on the immateriality of their financial data.
+As at December 31st 2022, the IPOPEMA Securities Group comprised IPOPEMA Securities S.A. (the Parent) and the subsidiaries specified in Section 1 of this Report and in the graphic below.
+From among the specified subsidiaries of IPOPEMA Securities, IPOPEMA TFI, IPOPEMA Business Consulting and IPOPEMA Financial Advisory Sp. z o.o.
+Sp. k. are consolidated, while the other companies are excluded from consolidation due to the immateriality of their financial data.